salesforce/codeceptjs-bdd/documentation/docs/03-04-tags/1-tags.md

 ---
-title: Run Subset of Scenarios
+title: Tags
-sub_title: Run subset of Scenarios through @Tags
+sub_title: Filter Tags to run Scenarios
-parents: ["Execution"]
+parents: ["Tags"]
-keywords: [ "Local", "Execute", "WebDriver", "videos"]
+keywords: [ "Tag", "Execute", "filter", "scenarios"]
 ---

 ## 🌀Tags

-Tags are a great way to organise your features and scenarios.
+Tags are a great way to organize your features and scenarios.
 Cucumber features and scenarios can contain Tags marked with `@`.
 Tags can be used to run Subset of Scenarios.

 ```bash
    @checkout